projecthorus/chasemapper/README.md

 However, if you think you might be going out of phone coverage range, you may want to set up offline predictions:

 ### Offline Predictions
 To do this you need cusf_predictor_wrapper and it's dependencies installed.
 Refer to the [documentation on how to install this](https://github.com/darksidelemm/cusf_predictor_wrapper/).
+If you are using Docker, you can skip this section as it will already be set up.

 Once compiled and the python library installed, you will need to:
  * Copy the 'pred' binary into this directory.
 If using the Windows build, this will be `pred.exe`; under Linux/OSX, just `pred`.